Who is eligible for the return scheme and how to apply

 More practical information about the return journey can be found on the IOM’s website (external website).

 If the application for assisted return is rejected, the applicant will receive a decision with an explanation of the grounds.

 UDI will assess whether foreign nationals whose applications for assisted return have been rejected can be offered assisted return with the police.
 You can contact the National Police Immigration Service for more information (external website).

-The applicant has the right to appeal if he/she disagrees with the UDI's decision regarding accompanied return.
-If the decision is appealed, the UDI will reassess the case.
-If the UDI upholds the rejection, the appeal will be sent to the Ministry of Justice and Public Security.
+The applicant has the right to appeal if he/she disagrees with UDI's decision regarding accompanied return.
+If the decision is appealed, UDI will reassess the case.
+If UDI upholds the rejection, the appeal will be sent to the Ministry of Justice and Public Security.
 Read more about the right of appeal here.